 4) Lula Johnston "Scrap" Burney was born on Valentine's Day in 1862 in Thomas County, Georgia.
 The nickname "Scrap" was given to her as a child because she was tiny girl and the name stuck into her adult life.
 She was married to D B McQueen and together they had two children, an infant daughter who died 13 Jun 1895 in Boston, Georgia and a son named Ralph B McQueen, born 17 Aug 1896.

-I cannot determine whether Lula was divorced or widowed from her husband.
-On the 1900 US Census, she lived with three of her siblings in Thomas County, Georgia and was listed as "single."
-Her son lived with his Grandpa William Burney at the time.
 In 1910 she and her son were back together, living with Lula's sister, Ella Rachel in Thomas County, Georgia.
 Lula was listed as a widow and working in a milliner retail store.

 An article in the Weekly Times Enterprise was published on March 16, 1906 about Mrs. Lula B. McQueen, titled: Stylish Millinery and Fancy goods Fresh From the Metropolis